Susumu Hirasawa: Personal life

-Hirasawa started smoking in 1979 and quit in 2001; he has since become an avid vaper.
-He's also a teetotaler, since drinking anything larger than a fifth of a cup of beer makes him feel like his head is exploding.
-Regardless of that, he used to drink small amounts of wine during recording sessions to preserve his voice, which he's since replaced with throat lozenges.
+Hirasawa started smoking in 1979 and quit in 2001; he has since become an avid user of electronic cigarettes.
+He is also a teetotaler, since drinking more than one fifth of beer makes him feel like his head grow "...five times bigger, then explode."
+Despite this, he previously drank wine before singing in order to preserve his voice; he has since replaced this with throat lozenges.

-Hirasawa has spoken out in favor of the Big Pharma conspiracy theory.
-He has been known to promote the usage of alternative medicine, including the widely discredited Miracle Mineral Solution, and has posted on Twitter extensively about his experiences with acupuncture and moxibustion.